reactivemobile/CoinFlipper/README.md

  java -jar build/libs/coin_flipper-1.0-SNAPSHOT.jar
 ```

-or in the IDE.
-To flip a coin in the terminal (or browser) enter
+To flip a coin in the terminal enter

 ```
 curl localhost:8080/flip